mac-comp127/bubble-blitz/README.md

 ### Part 0: Cannon Balls

 You should use an iterative development process to avoid writing a lot of untested code that then breaks when you finally run it.
+As you work, think: “How can I test what I am writing?
+How can I organize my work so that I can test it _sooner_?”

 Start by working on the `CannonBall` class.
-Complete a constructor and add instance variables as needed.
+Complete the constructor and add instance variables as needed.

 Each `CannonBall` object must keep track of the following state: